4teamwork/ftw.blueprints/README.rst

     - Map your old workflows with new ones.

 - ftw.blueprints.parentworkflowmapper
-    - assume the parents workflowstate for the item
+    - Assume the parents workflowstate for the item

+- ftw.blueprints.formmailerfieldsinserter
+    - Blueprint to convert the very old PloneFormMailer fields to the new PloneFormGen archetype fields

 <!-- Under construction - deprecated -->